peterson-0501/Extreme-value-thoery/README.md

 high-risk zones and improve localized risk assessment.

-This GitHub repository contains the Python and R scripts used for the analysis, along with CSV files that provide the estimated return levels.
+This GitHub repository contains the Python and R scripts used for the analysis, the datasets, the estimated return levels in CSV format, and other miscellaneous files related to the study.